resource-watch/slate/source/includes/api/_vocabulary.md

 This set of endpoints will allow you to update the tags of an existing vocabulary/tags for a resource.

-The request body must contain the `application` of the vocabulary you want to update, and it will fail if you specify an vocabulary name/application pair that does not exist.
+The request body must contain the `application` of the vocabulary you want to update, and it will fail if you specify a vocabulary name/application pair that does not exist.
 Additionally, it must contain a `tags` array of strings with a list of new tags to use.
 Any existing tags that already existed for that vocabulary (for that resource and application) will be deleted, and replaced with the values you provide through this request.